DBharathkumarReddy/Foxtrot/README.md

 # Medium Clone

-- Medium is a publishing platform where people can read important, insightful stories on the topics and share ideas with the world
+Medium is a publishing platform where people can read important, insightful stories on the topics and share ideas with the world

+Check the demo here https://medium-web.netlify.app/

 ## Usage